donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Windows-Tweaks.md

             2\.
 At the prompt, type defrag c: -b

-            <div>Disk Defragmenter does not defragment files in the Recycle Bin.
-It is best to run Disk Cleaner first and then empty the Recycle Bin, before defragmenting</div>
+            Disk Defragmenter does not defragment files in the Recycle Bin.
+It is best to run Disk Cleaner first and then empty the Recycle Bin, before defragmenting

-            <div>•Disk Defragmenter will also not defragment files which are in use.
-Best to try and shut down as many processes as possible and then defragment.</div>
+            •Disk Defragmenter will also not defragment files which are in use.
+Best to try and shut down as many processes as possible and then defragment.

-            <div>•Disk Defragmenter does not defragment the following files: Bootsect DOS, Safeboot fs, Safeboot csv, Safeboot rsv, Hiberfil sys, Memory dmp and the Windows page file.
-However using the -b parameter, as mentioned below, will optimize the boot files.</div>
+            •Disk Defragmenter does not defragment the following files: Bootsect DOS, Safeboot fs, Safeboot csv, Safeboot rsv, Hiberfil sys, Memory dmp and the Windows page file.
+However using the -b parameter, as mentioned below, will optimize the boot files.

-            <div>Disk defragmenter Command line options</div>
+            Disk defragmenter Command line options

-            <div>There are various command line options for you to exercise control over the defragmentation process.</div>
+            There are various command line options for you to exercise control over the defragmentation process.

-            <div>To defrag a specific drive, say Drive C, open a command prompt and type:</div>
+            To defrag a specific drive, say Drive C, open a command prompt and type:

-            <div>defrag c:</div>
+            defrag c:

-            <div>You can use the following parameters or switches with the Defrag command to further fine-tune your control:</div>
+            You can use the following parameters or switches with the Defrag command to further fine-tune your control:

-            <div>-r  This is the default setting and defragments file fragments that less than 64 MB.</div>
+            -r  This is the default setting and defragments file fragments that less than 64 MB.

-            <div>-a  Analyze the selected drive / volume & display a summary report, consisting of analysis and defragmentation reports.</div>
+            -a  Analyze the selected drive / volume & display a summary report, consisting of analysis and defragmentation reports.

-            <div>-c  Defragments all volumes on the computer.
-Don’t specify a drive letter while using this.</div>
+            -c  Defragments all volumes on the computer.
+Don’t specify a drive letter while using this.

-            <div>-w  Perform FULL defragmentation of files of ALL sizes.</div>
+            -w  Perform FULL defragmentation of files of ALL sizes.

-            <div>-f  Forced defragmentation even when there is less amount of free space on the drive being defragmented.
-A volume must have at least 15 % free space before Disk Defragmenter can completely defragment it.</div>
+            -f  Forced defragmentation even when there is less amount of free space on the drive being defragmented.
+A volume must have at least 15 % free space before Disk Defragmenter can completely defragment it.

-            <div>-i  This makes Defrag run in the background & operate only if the computer is idle, like when run as a scheduled task.</div>
+            -i  This makes Defrag run in the background & operate only if the computer is idle, like when run as a scheduled task.

-            <div>-v  Displays complete reports.</div>
+            -v  Displays complete reports.

-            <div>-b  It optimizes boot files and applications only.</div>
+            -b  It optimizes boot files and applications only.

-            <div>The only indication you will get is a blinking cursor.
+            The only indication you will get is a blinking cursor.
 This means that the process is going.
-To interrupt the defragmentation process, press Ctrl + C in the command window.</div>
+To interrupt the defragmentation process, press Ctrl + C in the command window.

-            <div>You can read more here on Defrag Options & Command line switches.</div>
+            You can read more here on Defrag Options & Command line switches.

-            <div>Disk defragmenter does not run</div>
+            Disk defragmenter does not run

-            <div>If you find that you are unable to defragment or cannot run the defragment utility in Windows or that a drive or volume has been marked  as having errors, run chdsk by entering</div>
+            If you find that you are unable to defragment or cannot run the defragment utility in Windows or that a drive or volume has been marked  as having errors, run chdsk by entering

-            <div>chkdsk c: /f </div>
+            chkdsk c: /f

-            <div>at any command prompt; where c is the drive letter.
+            at any command prompt; where c is the drive letter.
 You will be able to then run Defrag after Chkdsk has repaired the file system.
-If you still face problems, seee this post on Disk defragmenter could not start or Failed to initialize.</div>
+If you still face problems, seee this post on Disk defragmenter could not start or Failed to initialize.

-            <div>In Windows 8, while the  is good enough for most of us, there are some who prefer to use Free Defragmentation Software.
-You may want to have a look at these too.</div>
+            In Windows 8, while the  is good enough for most of us, there are some who prefer to use Free Defragmentation Software.
+You may want to have a look at these too.

             Or any drive letter.
 The below is some different ways to defrag from command prompt.